The Passages

 Yes.
 Without hesitation.

-Take the questions you arrived at here, not the answers.
-The answers will change.
-The questions are yours.
+Take the questions you arrived at here.
 Carry them into whatever comes next and allow them to generate new questions in the new context.

 Passage VII · Origin Unknown · The most widely reproduced text in the archive